jokergoo/epik/README.md

-## epic
+## epik

-The **epic** package provides tools for integrative analysis and visualization of epigenomic sequencing data such as whole genome bisulfite sequencing, ChIP-Seq and RNA-Seq.
+The **epik** package provides tools for integrative analysis and visualization of epigenomic sequencing data such as whole genome bisulfite sequencing, ChIP-Seq and RNA-Seq.

 ### Functions that deal with general genomic regions